-Since April, we've delivered more than 100 virtual sessions in all of our program categories--Wellbeing, Nutrition, Education, Self-image, and Support.
+Since April, we've delivered more than 120 virtual sessions in all of our program categories--Wellbeing, Nutrition, Education, Self-image, and Support.
 To our joy, in many cases, more people are attending these sessions than we could even fit into the Pink House if the sessions were held in person!
 And that isn't the only benefit.

 Of course, the guest speakers aren't the only ones who benefit from being able to participate from home.
 Survivors can more easily join in a session no matter where they are in their breast cancer journey or how they are feeling on a particular day.
 One woman recently shared with us, "I did not even know what Zoom was a few months ago, and now it is my life line...
-I have been able to take part in much more than I would if I had to go to the Pink House.
-Of course, I miss the personal connections at the Pink House, but I am much healthier because of these [virtual] opportunities, and I think this may help to ward off a reoccurrence."
+I have been able to take part in much more than I would if I had to go to the Pink House."
+She continued, "Of course I miss the personal connections at the Pink House, but I am much healthier because of these [virtual] opportunities, and I think this may help to ward off a reoccurrence."

 Carolina Breast Friends' Director of Programs & Volunteers, Leslie Verner, agrees about the sessions being a life line for Survivors.
 Says Leslie, "During this challenging time, it has been so rewarding to offer our programs virtually.
-Being able to see each other's smiling faces has allowed us to stay connected, while learning and supporting each other at the same time."
+Being able to see each other's smiling faces has allowed us to stay connected while learning and supporting each other at the same time."

 To further make our sessions more accessible to anyone living with breast cancer, we also launched a YouTube channel and are posting recordings of most of our sessions as well as a "Strength Training with Confidence at Home" video series in partnership with CAN-cer Vive Fitness.
-With 35 videos and counting, anyone experiencing or caring for someone with breast cancer can find in-depth and meaningful content to watch.
+With 40 videos and counting, anyone experiencing or caring for someone with breast cancer can find in-depth and meaningful content to watch.